marcgg/marcgg.github.com/_posts/2013-08-29-appgyver-steroids-iphone-hybrid-javascript.md

 {% include JB/setup %}

+***Update 9 April 2014**: Since this post, I've written another article going with [tips & tricks to know when building a Steroids.js app (or any hybrid app really)](/blog/2014/04/09/phonegap-steroids-hybrid-native-app-tips/).
+300ms delay, overscroll, text rendering, 1px borders, local storage, performances, i18n ... it's all there!*

 As I wrote before, I like the idea of developing mobile applications.
 I don't plan to focus exclusively on it, but having an iPhone app as a pet project seems pretty cool and creating something for Android could be